agalue/opennms-drift-kubernetes/README.md

 ## Minion

-Your Minions should use the following resources in order to connect to OpenNMS and the dependept applications:
+This deployment already contains Minions inside the opennms namespace for monitoring devices within the cluster.
+In order to have Minions outside the Kubernetes cluster, they should use the following resources in order to connect to OpenNMS and the dependent applications:

 * OpenNMS Core: `https://onms.k8s.opennms.org/opennms`
 * Kafka: `kafka.k8s.opennms.org:9094`